 The matrimonial bond entails a variety of relationships concerning assets and rights and obligations between the spouses and between parents and their children (Art.
 143 and successive of the Italian Civil Code).

-There is the possibility of a ceremony made shorter by 30 minutes at the Museo degli Affreschi (the Museum of frescoes – Sala Galtarossa), on Thursday morning and Saturday morning (from 09:00 a.m. to 01:00 p.m.).
+There is the possibility of a ceremony made shorter by 30 minutes at the Museo degli Affreschi (the Museum of frescoes – Sala Galtarossa).
 The ceremony will obviously take place taking into account the time that is available and that at the expiry of the 30th minute the room must be made available to the following couple.

 In the municipality of Verona, civil marriage ceremonies consist of three specific parts: